-The Governor's fiscal 2014 budget proposal supports the continued implementation of these fiscal 2013 initiatives, and also includes additional investments under the 2012 legislation, including \$22 million for MassHealth rate increases for hospitals that demonstrate significant use of alternative payment methodologies (APM).
-These investments are offset by 50% FFP; a portion of the investment will be supported through a \$20 million (\$10 million net) transfer from the HPC's Healthcare Payment Reform Trust Fund, the purpose of which is to foster innovation in health care payment and service delivery.
-In addition, the State Auditor's Office is receiving \$863,000 in funding to support additional staffing and IT capacity to evaluate implementation of the 2012 legislation and impacts on controlling health care costs.
+The fiscal 2014 budget supports the continued implementation of these fiscal 2013 initiatives, and also includes additional investments, including \$22 million for MassHealth rate increases for hospitals that demonstrate use of alternative payment methodologies (APM) and \$5.7 million for increased rates for critical access and pediatric specialty hospitals.
+These investments are offset by 50% FFP; a portion of the investment is supported through a \$20 million (\$10 million net) transfer from the HPC's Healthcare Payment Reform Trust Fund, the purpose of which is to foster innovation in health care payment and service delivery.
+In addition, the State Auditor's Office will receive \$431,000 to support additional staffing and IT capacity to evaluate implementation of the 2012 legislation and impacts on controlling health care costs.